-Amanda Gorman's 'TIME' Cover Outfit Calls Back To Her Inauguration Look
+Amanda Gorman's Latest Cover Outfit Beautifully Calls Back To Her Inauguration Look

 As if one vibrant moment wasn't enough, Amanda Gorman's TIME cover outfit truly gave me second life.
 In an issue titled "The Black Renaissance," the 22-year-old poet was as refined and sublime in her puffy-sleeved gown as ever.
 However, this outfit was more than just a pretty dress.
 It also referenced her historic appearance at President Joe Biden's inauguration.
 Designed by ready-to-wear brand Greta Constantine, Gorman's gown was the same canary yellow color as her Prada coat that first stole my breath on Jan.
 20.